I'm a provider

 Detection of Antidrug Antibodies

 Disadvantages of the RIA method are associated with the complexity of the test and prolonged incubation time, and safety concerns related to the handling of radioactive material.
 The HMSA has the advantage of being able to measure antidrug antibodies when infliximab is present in the serum.
 Studies evaluating the validation of results between different assays are lacking, making interstudy comparisons difficult.
-One retrospective study in 63 patients demonstrated comparable diagnostic accuracy between two different ELISA methods, ie, double antigen ELISA and antihuman lambda chain ELISA.
-This study did not include an objective, clinical and endoscopic scoring system for validation of results.
+One retrospective study in 63 patients demonstrated comparable diagnostic accuracy between two different ELISA methods in patients with IBD (ie, double antigen ELISA and antihuman lambda chain-based ELISA.
+This study did not include an objective clinical and endoscopic scoring system for validation of results.